ycpcs/cs201-fall2016/assign/assign06.md

 A protocol is a sequence of characters ending in a colon (":").

 A host starts with "//" and then consists of a sequence of non-slash characters.
+If the URL's protocol is either `http:` or `https:`, then the host part of the URL is *not* optional.

 A path is a sequence of components separated by slashes.
 Each component is a sequence of non-slash characters.
 As a special case, a single slash character ("/") is also considered a valid path.
 Also note that if the URL specifies a host, the path *must* start with a slash.